 - Professional MBA | Naveen Jindal School of Management | The University of Texas at Dallas

 - Get Involved – Student Government – The University of Texas at Dallas

-Most University web pages use the UTD monogram in flame orange as a favicon (also known as a shortcut icon or bookmark icon).
-University Web Services recommends that all pages use (in flame orange) the monogram, the outlined monogram or the solid monogram.
+University Web Services recommends that all pages use the monogram in UT Dallas orange as a favicon (also known as a shortcut icon or bookmark icon).

 Departments may either use the University’s instance of Google search or a customized version with Google Custom Search Engine (CSE).

 Search usability is usually not improved by limiting results.
 Search results include anything from utdallas.edu that may be relevant to the user’s keyword search.
 University Web Services can assist departments in setting up a Google CSE instance that prioritizes departmental website results, then shows all other results from any utdallas.edu URL.